Stylized photo of son and mom looking at a phone.

 What is Yubo?

-Yubo is a social media app made for teens and young adults to find people, and much like Tinder, users make connections by using a swipe feature to match, and initiate live streams with other users.
+Yubo is a social media app made for teens and young adults to find people.
+Much like Tinder, users make connections by using a swipe feature to match, and initiate live streams with other users.

 There are two versions of the app: one app for teens 13-17, another for 18 and older.
 Roughly 99% of users fall within the 13-25 age range.